Needleless connector

 In medicine, a needleless connector connects to the end of vascular catheters and enable catheter access for infusion and aspiration.
-Needleless connectors (also known as NC's) were developed to reduce needlestick injuries, which occurs when the skin is accidentally punctured by a used needle.
-Needlestick injuries can be very serious and potentially expose a healthcare professional to bloodborne infectious diseases such as HIV/AIDS, Hepatitis B and Hepatitis C.
+Needleless connectors (also known as NC's) were developed to reduce needlestick injuries, which occur when the skin is accidentally punctured by a used needle.
+Needlestick injuries can be very serious and potentially expose a healthcare professional to bloodborne infectious diseases such as HIV/AIDS, hepatitis B and hepatitis C.

 The needless connector should provide safe access to the catheter without the use of needles and enable the following: